eyulf/alexgardner.id.au/40-blacksmithing.md

 published: true
 ---

 <div><p>During my time <a href="/reenactment">re-enacting</a>, I found both the need and the spark for blacksmithing.
 Eventually over time, this passion grew to the point that I took a couple of professional classes.
 I am slowly becoming self sufficient, and intend on making all of the tools I use.</p>

 <p>Blacksmithing is a hobby for me, and I do not see myself doing this full time.
 Part of the enjoyment I find in this comes from the satisfaction of creating things, and seeing them transform from raw material into the desired item.</p>

 <p>Currently I do not own a forge, however this will soon change.
-One of my current goals is establishing a mobile, historically accurate forge and accessories.</p>
+One of my goals is establishing a mobile, historically accurate forge and accessories.</p>
 </div>

 <section>